subconsciousnetwork/ObservableStore/README.md

 A simple Elm-like Store for SwiftUI, based on [ObservableObject](https://developer.apple.com/documentation/combine/observableobject).

-ObservableStore helps you craft more reliable apps by centralizing all of your application state into one place, and giving you a deterministic system for managing state changes and side-effects.
+ObservableStore helps you craft more reliable apps, by centralizing all of your application state into one place and giving you a deterministic system for managing state changes and side-effects.
 All state updates happen through actions passed to an update function.
 This guarantees your application will produce exactly the same state, given the same actions in the same order.
 If you’ve ever used [Elm](https://guide.elm-lang.org/architecture/) or [Redux](https://redux.js.org/), you get the gist.

 Because `Store` is an [ObservableObject](https://developer.apple.com/documentation/combine/observableobject), it can be used anywhere in SwiftUI that ObservableObject would be used.